Instrumental

 DOUBLE BASS:

-The orchestral excerpts have to be in one unedited video.
-Excerpts and the piece can be in separate videos.
+The orchestral excerpts must be filmed in one unedited take (except percussionists).
+Excerpts and the solo piece can be in filmed in separate takes .
 Any kind of editing of the recordings is not permitted.
 Please upload the recording(s) to Youtube (can be unlisted).

 The recordings are evaluated by the artistic direction of the Järvi Academy.
-Based on the recordings, participants of the masterclass and the Järvi Acacemy Symphony Orchestra are selected.
+Based on the recordings, participants of the masterclass and the Järvi Acacemy Symphony Orchestra will be selected.

 Available places in the course are limited.